Gavriil1/arcadegame/README.md

 ###  Structure

-The page is built to be intuitive to the user, when it comes to game controls and page navgiation.
-When the user loads the main page,  he sees a tutorial in canvas window on how to play the game by using keyboard.
-He also can see three buttons wich helps him to play a game with mouse or on a mobile device like phone or tablet.
-Finally we added Feedback option in the footer, which helps user to find easily find option.
+The page is designed to be intuitive for the user, both in terms of game controls and page navigation.
+When the user loads the main page, they will see a tutorial in the canvas window explaining how to play the game using a keyboard.
+Additionally, there are three buttons available to allow users to play the game using a mouse or on a mobile device such as a phone or tablet.
+Finally, we have added a feedback option in the footer, making it easily accessible to the user.

-The website has 3 pages:
+The website consists of three pages:

--   A homepage containing a game.
+A homepage containing the game.

--   Feedback page.
-This page has a form for a user to leave a feedback.
+A feedback page that includes a form for users to provide feedback.

--  404 page, which helps user to navigate back to home page, in the case he entered the wrong url.
+A 404 page that helps users navigate back to the homepage in case they enter the wrong URL.

 ###  Wireframes